kyarminrox/substack-agent/README.md

 Selectors used by the Substack driver live in `src/infra/selectors/substack.ts`.
 If Substack updates their UI, these selectors may need revisions.

+Publish nudge behavior

+- When publishing web-only (no email), Substack may show a confirmation modal with “Publish on web only” and “Also send via email,” plus an optional “Don’t ask again.”
+The agent automatically confirms “Publish on web only” to match the default (no `--email`).
+If you pass `--email`, the driver configures delivery to include email and this nudge should not appear.

+Runs & Artifacts

+- JSONL runs: the agent writes append-only logs to `playwright/.runs/*.jsonl` (e.g., `substack-drafts.jsonl`, `substack-published.jsonl`).
+Each line is a single JSON event for easy parsing and audit.
+- Screenshots: publish flow saves debug images to `playwright/.runs/*.png` (e.g., `pre-publish-*.png`, `post-publish-*.png`).
+These help verify the visible state before/after publish.
+- Git hygiene: `.gitignore` excludes these files to avoid committing local artifacts.

 ### Demos

 ```bash